isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`sediment`](#sediment)

+- Unconsolidated pyroclastic material in which greater than 75 percent of the fragments are deposited as a direct result of volcanic processes and the deposit has not been reworked by epiclastic processes.
+Includes ash, lapilli tephra, bomb tephra, block tephra and unconsolidated agglomerate.
 - Unconsolidated pyroclastic material in which greater than 75 percent of the fragments are deposited as a direct result of volcanic processes and the deposit has not been reworked by epiclastic